laffernandes/gatl/README.md

 The executable files produced by the `make` command start with `gatl_example_`.

-## Compiling and Running Unit-Test
+## Compiling and Running Unit-Tests
-Unit tests are under construction.
+Unit-tests are under construction.
 Please, don't try to build them.

+## Related Project
+Please, visit the GitHub repository of the [**ga-benchmark**](https://github.com/ga-developers/ga-benchmark) project for a benchmark comparing the most popular Geometric Algebra libraries.

 ## License
 This software is licensed under the GNU General Public License v3.0.
 See the [`LICENSE`](LICENSE) file for details.

-## Related Project
-Please, visit the GitHub repository of the [**ga-benchmark**](https://github.com/ga-developers/ga-benchmark) project for a benchmark comparing the most popular Geometric Algebra libraries.